Paris is known for many things – but it can be quite confusing when you are deciding where to stay. We’ve picked the best hotels in Paris for 2018.

-- What is the Best Location to Stay in Paris
+- Which is the Best Hotel in Paris in 2018?

 - Which is the Best Arrondissement to Stay in Paris?